 The Plug-In takes many of the options available in the Premium Luxury and Luxury configuration and makes them standard.
 The Driver Awareness and Convenience and the Enhanced Vision and Comfort packages are all standard.
 The Hybrid comes with 18-inch wheels and is only available in rear-wheel drive.
 Due to the large battery pack, you lose some trunk volume.

-Calvin Kim: “Under the hood, the CT6's segment-straddling identity is apparent.
+Reviewer Calvin Kim: “Under the hood, the CT6's segment-straddling identity is apparent.
 Turbocharged four-cylinder power is standard, and it's the same engine that's featured in the Cadillac's midsize CTS.
 You won't find that combination in any of its German competitors.
 But there's no doubt that the CT6 reaches new heights of luxury relative to its midsize brethren.
 Throw in generous rear passenger accommodations, top-shelf interior trimmings and a competitive starting price, and the CT6 becomes a legitimate challenger to the traditional leaders.”

 Cadillac says the front seat comfort of its CT6 is “tailored for Ultimate Luxury.
 Sculpted, contoured and wrapped in rich cut-and-sewn leather with heating and ventilation.
 These available seats are designed to indulge you.”

 Cadillac on the car’s quiet acoustics: “Of the many innovations that make the interior quiet, none is more important than an advanced body structure – a frame constructed using revolutionary alloys and fusion technologies.
 This effect is enhanced when driving electric.”